arnsteio/short-shell-novice/00-intro.md

 Familiarity with the shell is near essential to run a variety of specialised tools and resources including high-performance computing systems.
 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with them is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

+## FIXME: We need a new usecase, this is more advanvced than we'll do.
+Or just drop any kind of usecase here at all
 ## Nelle's Pipeline: Starting Point

 Nelle Nemo, a marine biologist,